Binturong: Distribution and habitat

-In Malaysia, binturongs were recorded in secondary forest surrounding a palm estate that was logged in the 1970s.
-In Palawan, it inhabits primary and secondary lowland forest, including grassland–forest mosaic from sea level to 400 m.
+In Assam, the binturong inhabits foothills or forested hills, but less the forested plains.
+In Laos, it has been observed in extensive evergreen forest.
+In Malaysia, it has been recorded in secondary forest surrounding a palm estate that was logged in the 1970s.
+In Palawan, it inhabits primary and secondary lowland forest, including grassland–forest mosaic up to 400 m.